Ōpārara Basin: Today's fauna and flora

 Several of the plant species in the area release tannins into the water upon the decomposition of their vegetation.
 This colours the waters of the streams and rivers in the area a brown to red tea-like hue, depending on season and rainfall.

+Tourism

+The Ōpārara Valley is a popular tourist destination, with relatively short walks to see the natural rock arches Moria Gate and the Oparara Arch, Mirror Tarn, and the accessible caves Box Canyon Cave and Crazy Paving Cave.
+The Honeycomb Hill Caves are restricted to visitors on an authorised guided tour.